IBM/charts/stable/ibm-dsm-dev/charts/repository/README.md

 3. Base OS with latest patches
 4. Update to latest iFix002 of Db2 11.1.2.2

+## Chart Details
+This chart will do the following:

+- Deploy Db2 using a deployment.
+- Create a Db2 Service configured to connect to the available Db2 instance on the configured client port.

 ## Prerequisites

 #### Using Docker-registry Secret(Prereq #1)